flegaspi700/Chat-AI/README.md

 - **Chat Interface** - Full conversational AI with context from sources
 - **Chat History** - Save, load, and manage multiple conversations ✨ NEW
 - **Content Summaries** - AI-generated summaries for files and URLs ✨ NEW
+- **Export Conversations** - Download chat history as TXT or PDF ✨ NEW
 - **Response Streaming** - Real-time token-by-token AI responses
 - **Data Persistence** - Auto-save/restore messages, sources, themes, and conversations
 - **Input Validation** - Comprehensive security and data validation